mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/advanced/global-constants.md

 ## Using global constants

-Global constants are introduced using `Tezos.constant`.
+Global constants are introduced using `Mavryk.constant`.
 This function expects a _constant hash_, i.e. a hash that corresponds to a particular constant that was registered on network.